shuttie/qsparsehash/README.md

 **Installation**

-The wrapper itself is a single c++ header file (qsparsehash.h).
+The wrapper itself is a single C++ header file (qsparsehash.h).
 Just include it to your project.

 **Compatibility**

-QSparseHash is tested with Qt 4.8 and sparsehash 2.0.2.
+QSparseHash is tested with Qt 4.8 and sparsehash 1.10/2.0.2.
 It may work with older versions, but I've not tested it.

 **How to use**